zhutoutoutousan/A-study-note-as-a-beginner/study/software-industry/terminology.md

 ## D
 ### Devious
 - (adj)showing a skillful use of underhanded tactics to achieve goals
+### Discord
+- Discord is a proprietary freeware instant messaging and VoIP application and digital distribution platform designed for creating communities ranging from gamers to education and businesses.
 ## E
 ### Execusion context 执行上下文
 - (ECMAScript)**Execution context** is a concept in the language spec that---in Layman's terms---roughly equates to the 'environment' a function executes in, i.e., variable scope(and the *scope chain*, variables)